Read a little. Learn a lot. • Tightly-written news, views and stuff • Follow us on TwitterBe a Facebook FanTumble us!

 Music: This is like an indie kid’s dream tour … almost

-• four The format: Round robin.
+• The format: Round robin.
 All three bands set up at once.
 One band plays a song.
 The audience moves.
 Another band plays.
 The audience moves again.
 And so on.
 AWESOME! source

 11 Apr 2009 09:19